Phishing Attacks

 Approving a legitimate protocol IS safe - the danger is that approvals are permanent and unlimited by default.
 If that protocol gets hacked later (like BadgerDAO's frontend), your existing approval becomes the attack vector.
 Always revoke unused approvals.

-• Access Control Attacks: These share a massive root cause with phishing.
-Both exploit unauthorized permission grants, regardless of whether it's through code flaws or social engineering.
+• Access Control Attacks: Both involve unauthorized permission grants, whether caused by a code flaw or social engineering.

 Question 1 of 5